Accessing a PET scan in Ontario 101

 Ontario is continuing to invest in PET scan machines.

 In recent years, Ontario has significantly streamlined the process for ordering a PET scan.
-Cancer Care Ontario maintains a list of indications for which PET scans may easily be ordered - these indications are supported by rigorous evaluation that has demonstrated impact on patient management.
+Cancer Care Ontario (CCO) maintains a list of indications for which PET scans may easily be ordered - these indications are supported by rigorous evaluation that has demonstrated impact on patient management.

 If a doctor wishes to order a PET scan for an indication that is not on the list, they may fill out a short application to the PET Access Program, which will be reviewed by a committee of doctors within a matter of days.